 We have to be careful of folks who intend on following the footsteps of people like Villaraigosa and are building for their future as a politician.
 These folks usually like to play all sides, have their hands in everything, and be known in every circle of activists, organizers, and even radicals because they want to use these networks for their careerist intentions.
 These people today will lie, fake smile, and bamboozle their way into a leadership position today.
-Many of them have one foot in the movement don't organize.
-We should insert ourselves in our own communities and build the autonomous people's councils and the foundation of a popular movement.
-Some of these organizations will take part of the popular movement and are part of our communities.
-Many times we will need to enter into strategic alliances with them.
+Many of them have one foot in the movement today and the other they have inside the establishment and its institutions, in other words they already have a relationship with the state.
+Sometimes with the police, district attorneys, and many local politicians, to have their foot in the door already.